nathan-builds/barstool/README.md

 # barstool
 Steps to run:

-1. From inside boxsxore-backend run the following commands from a terminal
+1. From inside boxscore-backend run the following commands from a terminal
   - "npm i"
   - "npm start"
-2. From inside boxsxore run the following commands from a terminal:
+2. From inside boxscore run the following commands from a terminal:
   - "npm i"
   - "npm run dev"